UtrechtUniversity/ricgraph/docs/ricgraph_documentation_intro.md

-# Documentation website Ricgraph - Research in context graph
+# Documentation Ricgraph - Research in context graph

 ## What is Ricgraph?